5 The spiritual reunion

 5.3 The mental state of simplicity and silence

 If you have reached that inner order within yourself, then turn your attention away from the meaning of the word.
-Now direct your attention in the silence between the words on that conscious force, which you yourself are, and which, in that silence before the word, is the source of the words that you want to speak within yourself.
+Now direct your attention in the silence between the words on that conscious force, which you are yourself, and which, in that pre-worded silence, is the source of the words that you want to speak within yourself.
 This transfer of your attention and dedication from that which you form, to the one that forms, you yourself as being a human spirit, is the decisive event.
 This is the transition from reflection to self-reflection.

 This self-reflection brings you back to the realization that you are only the spirit, only the conscious, powerful force of life.
 This brings you to a state of utmost simplicity and inner silence, and this state of simplicity and silence is the primal spiritual state.

 5.4 Spiritual influence and ecstasy

 Reaching this primal mental state has the consequence that from your spiritual origin a force can start to affect you, because by that simplicity and silence, your spiritual state has come to harmony with that of your origin.
 By this spiritual influence you are spiritually moved, you become spiritually affected and this is the beginning of the reunification of yourself as being a human spirit with your origin.

 At a given moment you will be able to experience how from this primordial mental state you become in a state of ecstasy and are absorbed into your spiritual origin.
-You then experience how you are absorbed into a wholly enlightening and penetrating light; while you are being pampered by an intimate, warming love, which is a primal experience that can not be compared with anything else.
+You then experience how you are absorbed into a wholly enlightening and penetrating light; while being flown through by an intimate, warming love, which is a primal experience that can't be compared to anything else.

 5.5 A focal point of light and warmth